Estimating the Field Capacity of Farm Machines

 Theoretical field capacity (TFC) depends only on the full operating width of the machine and the average travel speed in the field.
 It represents the maximum possible field capacity that can be obtained at the given field speed when the full operating width of the machine is being used.
 It can be calculated from equation (1).

-A machine cannot maintain its TFC for very long periods of time.
+Actual effective field capacity is less than this due to turns and other delays.
 The ratio of actual or effective field capacity (EFC) to TFC is called the machine's field efficiency (FE).

 Average field speed can be easily measured by marking off a distance of 88 feet in the field, placing a stake at each end, and counting the seconds it takes to drive between the stakes.
 Average field speed can then be calculated from equation (2).